Consensys/doc.goquorum/docs/HowTo/Use/MultitenancyMPS.md

 * Tessera needs to be restarted to load the new key.
 When Tessera starts, if the new key was generated but not added to a resident group it will be put in the default "private" resident group.
 * Updates to the Authorization Server should be made to provide the new Tenant access to the private state defined in the `residentGroups` configuration.

-## Removing a Tenant from an Multi-tenant Node

-It may be the case that a tenant on an Multi-tenant node wants to move to its own standalone node and should be removed from the Multi-tenant node.
-What happens here????

 [scope values]: ../../Concepts/MultiplePrivateStates/Multitenancy.md#Access-Token-Scope
 [custom scopes]: ../../Concepts/MultiplePrivateStates/Multitenancy.md#Access-Token-Scope